folio-org/stripes-components/lib/DateRangeWrapper/readme.md

 <Component>{({rProp}) => <AAC foo={rProp} ></AAC> }</Component>
 ```

-## Prop-getter function

-Prop-getter functions return an object of bundled props that can be easily applied to a component via spread attributes.
-For example: `<Component {...propGetter()}>`. `<DateRangeWrapper>`'s prop-getters accept a `props` object.
-The keys of that object are composed in with the internally supplied props/handlers.
-If you pass an `onChange` handler to the prop-getter function, it will be called **before** the `<DateRangeWrapper>`'s internal onChange handler.

 ### Render-props for the child function
 Name | type | description
 --- | --- | ---